Berea-CS-Courses/capstone-project-Alex-Craig/Deliverables/D1_ProjectSpec.md

 - Software might be able to separate restaurants based off type of food.
 - Software must be able to display directions to the chosen restaurant.
 - Software must be able to sort restaurants based off of food types (Asian, Mexican, Italian, etc.)

+**Updates**
+- I want my app to be useable on IOS and Android devices and I have changed how the app will work.
+The app will now take in the user's location by asking them to type it in and will have the auto fill option to make it easier.
+Then the app will ask the user how many people are in the car (1-4) to divide the number of choices they get evenly (12 choices divided by number of people).
+Using the address given and an API (Google Places, Yelp or Zomato) will display a list of restaurants for the users to add to the roulette wheel based on the number of choices they have (choices can overlap).
+Once all 12 choices are added the app will ask the user to spin the wheel.
+After that it will display the winner's name, location, directions, website, and a roll again feature.
+I have dropped the urgency, costs, ratings/hours, and search option of a previous idea as the restaurants website should have most of this information and that will be implemented instead.